 January is still going strong with good books and lots of reading time.
 I just finished reading Sophie Kinsella’s newest novel, I Owe You One.

 Sophie Kinsella has become an automatic read for me.
 I just need to see her name on the cover, and I know I will enjoy the book.
-I was fortunate enough to receive an early copy of her most recent novel from Penguin Random House.
 I was thrilled to learn that Kinsella has a new release coming out in February and couldn’t wait to dive in.

 The main character in Kinsella’s newest novel, I Owe You One, is Fixie Farr.
 “Fixie” is a nickname she’s acquired due to her overwhelming need to fix everything – from cleaning a stain to righting a crooked statue to repairing relationships.
 Fixie was an original and pretty likable character.
 Unfortunately, she lacked self-esteem and found herself unable to stand up for herself in both romantic relationships as well as family relationships.
 Fixie was a sweetheart but frustrated me in the beginning due to her lack of a backbone.
 But the character didn’t let me down and learned a lot about herself throughout the story.